emacs-mirror/emacs/mps/manual/source/reference/index.rst

     *arena* is the arena whose roots you want to visit.

-    *f* is a function that will be called for each reference to an object in an :term:`automatically <automatic>` managed :term:`pool class` that was found in a registered root beloging to the arena.
+    *f* is a function that will be called for each reference to an object in an :term:`automatically <automatic memory management>` managed :term:`pool class` that was found in a registered root beloging to the arena.
+It takes four arguments: *ref* is the address of a reference to an object in the arena, *root* is the root in which *ref* was found, and *p* and *s* are the corresponding arguments that were passed to
-    It takes four arguments: *ref* is the address of a reference to an object in the arena, *root* is the root in which *ref* was found, and *p* and *s* are the corresponding arguments that were passed to :c:func:`mps_arena_roots_walk`.
+    :c:func:`mps_arena_roots_walk`.

     *p* and *s* are arguments that will be passed to *f* each time it is called.
 This is intended to make it easy to pass, for example,